mnikjom/The-Northern-Experience/README.md

 Open the Steam Properties window, navigate to the Language tab and select English from the dropdown menu.
 TNE doesn't support any other language.

-### Downgrade AE to SE

-Steam will download Anniversary Edition by default.
-To downgrade it to the "old Special Edition" you need to use [FullPatcher.exe](https://www.nexusmods.com/skyrimspecialedition/mods/57618?tab=files).

 ### First time with Mod Organizer 2?

 If you're not sure how to install mods, hide files, etc. - [tutorials with some basic stuff](https://www.nexusmods.com/skyrimspecialedition/articles/1045).